How to calculate Net Profit Margin

 It is an important value that is indicative of a company’s health and profitability.
 It is not only helpful to a company seeking growth and success, but also to investors.
 Banks also use it to evaluate a company’s ability to sustain a loan by looking at its net profit margin.

-The formula for computing for net profit margin is as follows:
+As mentioned, the formula for net profit margin is:

 To understand it better, let’s take an example.